Hamilt79/EventNexa/README.md

 ### Installation

 1. Clone the repository: `git clone https://github.com/Hamilt79/ServerTest.git`
+2. Ensure you have the mongodb installed and configured
-2. Navigate to the project directory: `cd ServerTest`
+3. Navigate to the project directory: `cd ServerTest`

 ### Configuration